 Stimulating Intrinsic Motivation in Millennial Students: A New Generation, a New Approach Joydeep Dutta Chaudhuri Anatomical Sciences Education.2020; 13(2): 250.
 CrossRef

-Trainee‐environment interactions that stimulate motivation: A rich pictures study Wieke E. Goot, Sayra M. Cristancho, Marco Antonio Carvalho Filho, A. Debbie C. Jaarsma, Esther Helmich Medical Education.2020; 54(3): 242.
+Trainee‐environment interactions that stimulate motivation: A rich pictures study Wieke E. van der Goot, Sayra M. Cristancho, Marco Antonio de Carvalho Filho, A. Debbie C. Jaarsma, Esther Helmich Medical Education.2020; 54(3): 242.
 CrossRef

 How medical students’ perceptions of instructor autonomy-support mediate their motivation and psychological well-being Adam Neufeld, Greg Malin Medical Teacher.2020; 42(6): 650.
 CrossRef